bootladder/blogposts/pages/casestudies/mqtt-functional-testing-framework.md

 developer had caught multiple bugs with this system, saving a huge amount of time and stress.

-Also there were many intangible results which I enjoy just as much.
+Also there were many intangible results which are enjoyable for everyone

 * Teach developers about ops, testing
 * Teach ops people about testing